dtmilano/lex-bot-tester/README.md

 `ConversationItem` specifies the text or utterance sent and the expected result, using the `r` class reference and invoking the constructor with the expected `DialogState` and the values of the `slots`.

 `pickup_date` is a particular case, as it is selected as `next Sunday` so instead of looking for a particular value we are checking if it matches a regular expression defining dates.

+Finaly, once the `conversation` list is completed, a call to the helper method `conversations_text` providing this list as an argument completes the test.